daoudmerchant/google-homepage/readme.md

 ---

 Having a look at the top rated solution for the project; it does look identical to the original but also the two files are much longer than mine.
 Considering that I don't think I'm expected to source and embed .svg graphics at this stage, my version seems acceptable.
 I do now realise, however, that I hadn't noticed the text in the buttons got slightly darker on hover.

+---

+Nope, can't stop thinking about how I'd implement the microphone, magnifying glass and little box grid.
+I'll try and steal them from somewhere and put them in.

+---

+Seems that the reason people have been making two lists in the footer is to stack them when the layout condenses on smaller screens.
+I'll do this tomorrow.